riocrokite/SAFIRE/README.md

 ### Requirements: Module Manager by Sarbian

 SAFIRE mod for KSP by riocrokite.
-This mod is a Module Manager patch that changes several things in stock config:
+This mod is a Module Manager patch that changes several things in the stock config:

 1. Adjusts all stock resources (LF/O/Mono/Xenon/Ore) to 1 unit = 1kg.